|

 Service (1944), Iris is referred to as "Charlie Chan's Number Two Daughter" by her father's old friend, Sgt.
 Billings.

-Iris traveled with her brother to Washington, D.C. as the pair visited their famous father who was then, during wartime,
+with her brother to Washington, D.C. as the pair visited their famous father who was then, during wartime, working for

-working for the Secret Service.
-If one pays attention to their onscreen interactions, it can be noted at times that they are
+the Secret Service.
+If one pays attention to their onscreen interactions, it can be noted at times that they are trying

-trying to out-do each other in what can best be described as a "sibling rivalry" during their father's murder investigation.
+to out-do each other in what can best be described as a "sibling rivalry" during their father's murder investigation.
+Iris

-With her father giving her a task or two that night at the Melton house, Iris was at least able to exhibit her eagerness
+her father giving her a task or two that night at the Melton house, Iris was at least able to exhibit her eagerness to assist

-to assist her famous father during the case in which she and her younger brother found themselves.
-While Tommy continued to
+her famous father during the case in which she and her younger brother found themselves.
+While Tommy continued to work

 In Earl Derr Biggers' book The Black Camel, the Chans' Number Two Daughter